-We are registering the shares of Common Stock issuable upon exercise of the warrants to permit the resale of these shares of Common Stock by the holders thereof from time to time after the date of this prospectus.
+We are registering the shares of Common Stock currently held and the shares of Common Stock issuable upon exercise of the warrants to permit the resale of these shares of Common Stock by the holders thereof from time to time after the date of this prospectus.
 We will not receive any of the proceeds from the sale by the selling stockholders of the shares of Common Stock.
 We will bear all fees and expenses incident to our obligation to register the shares of Common Stock.